Sexual desire: Medications

 Certain medications can cause changes in the level of sexual desire through nonspecific effects on well-being, energy, and mood.
 Declining sexual desire has been linked to the use of anti-hypertension medication and many psychiatric medications, including antipsychotics, tricyclic antidepressants, monoamine-oxidase inhibitors (MAOIs), and sedatives.
 The psychiatric medications that most severely decrease sexual desire are selective serotonin reuptake inhibitors (SSRIs).
 Higher dosages of these medications are also correlated with a lowering of sexual desire.

 In women, anticoagulants, cardiovascular medications, statins, and anti-hypertension drugs contribute to low levels of desire.
 However, in men, only anticoagulants and anti-hypertension medications have been found to be related.
 Oral contraceptives can also lower sexual desire in as many as one in four women who use them.
 They are known to increase levels of sex hormone-binding globulin (SHBG) in the body, and high SHBG levels are in turn associated with a decline in desire.

-Methamphetamine and other amphetamines have a strong positive effect on many aspects of sexual behaviour, including desire.
+Methamphetamine and other amphetamines increase sexual desire as a result of their effect on motivational salience.